Wayne, New Jersey (NJ) Colleges and Universities

 3. William Paterson University of New Jersey

 Rounding out the rankings in this category is William Paterson University of New Jersey, which is the only school on the list located in Wayne.
 A public institution, it offers 54 programs that give students the opportunity to earn bachelor's degrees, graduate certificates, master's degrees or doctorates.
-A sampling of the fields of study at William Paterson University include communications, business administration, registered nursing, education, social science, history and biological science.
+Some of the fields of study at William Paterson University include communications, business administration, registered nursing, education, social science, history and biological science.

 1. Bergen Community College